-In areas where high populations of Latin Americans call home, businesspeople would be smart to invest in Latin-American grocery stores and restaurants.
-In places with tiny populations of Latinos, the same restaurants and grocery stores won’t find nearly as much business.
+In areas where high populations of Latin Americans call home, business owners would be smart to invest in Latin American grocery stores and restaurants.
+In places with tiny populations of Latinx residents, the same restaurants and grocery stores won’t find nearly as much business.

 But general-market stores examine the ethnic makeup of their surrounding areas, too.
 Because ethnicity influences the kind of food someone buys, this kind of grocery market segmentation could drive the kinds of products that line the shelves.

 Huge chain stores like Walmart know their target demographic is people with lower income.
 These Walmart customer demographics drive decisions about which regions of the country to place retail outlets.
 Walmart also prices products accordingly, providing a wide array of products — from toothpaste and clothes to groceries and jewelry — all at super affordable prices.

 A store like Anthropologie, on the other hand, serves a market it knows is willing to fork out bigger bucks for pricy home decor and clothing items.